alexandereof/twissandra/README.md

 ### Install Thrift

 Follow the instructions [provided on the Thrift website itself](http://wiki.apache.org/thrift/ThriftInstallation)

+### Install the Python CQL driver

+The CQL driver will be added to the Python Package Index soon.
+Until then, follow the instructions at http://www.datastax.com/docs/0.8/api/using_cql to install it manually.

 ### Create a virtual Python environment with Twissandra's dependencies